 Joint work with Nicolae Brînzei at Centre de Recherche en Automatique de Nancy.

 The reliability of complex systems is typically assessed using probabilistic methods, based on the probabilities of failures of individual components, relying on graphical representations such as fault trees or reliability block diagrams.
-Mathematically, the dependency of the overall system on the working status of its components is described by its Boolean-valued structure function, and binary decision diagrams (BDDs) have been used to construct a succinct representation of that function.
+Mathematically, the dependency of the overall system on the working status of its components is described by its Boolean-valued structure function, and binary decision diagrams (BDDs) have traditionally been used to construct a succinct representation of that function.
 We explore the use of modern satisfiability techniques as an alternative to BDD-based algorithms.
-In [article], we develop three different algorithms for computing minimal tie sets (i.e., component configurations that ensure that the system is functioning).
-Our algorithms are based on either conjunctive or disjunctive normal form representations of the structure function or on the Hasse diagram representing the configurations.
-These algorithms have been prototypically implemented in Python, and we are evaluating them on existing benchmarks in order to understand which algorithm works best for typical fault dependencies.
+In 2018, our work focused on the encoding of dynamic fault trees whose structure function needs to take into account the order in which components fail.